 Alright, guys – you asked for it, and I’m answering!

-I figured it was high time to deliver a mini refresher course on how/why Facebook displays images the way that it does, so you know exactly what your updates are gonna look like BEFORE you hit the “Post” button.
+I figured it was high time to deliver a mini Facebook cheat sheet for how/why Facebook displays images the way that it does.
+Use these tips to help you see exactly what your updates are gonna look like BEFORE you hit the “Post” button.
 So let’s get down to it!

-You probably remember that in this post, I talked about how Facebook algorithms are favoring updates with link previews in them over photo updates with URLs in the captions.
+You probably remember that Facebook algorithms favor updates with link previews in them over photo updates with URLs in the captions.

 To recap, a link preview is that little box that automatically generates when you copy/paste a link into a status update.
 It looks like this after you publish it:

-It’s a lot more dynamic than a plain ol’ update with a URL in it – it’s got a big, bold picture, it shows the headline/title from the page, and it even includes the first sentence or two as a little teaser.
-So far, so good!
+It’s a lot more dynamic than a plain ol’ update with a URL in it – it’s got a big, bold picture, it shows the headline/title from the page.

 Only the thing is, they don’t always look like this – and there’s a reason for that.